BPerezLamarque/Scripts/Metabarcoding/tutorial_metabarcoding/README.md

 # Step 2: OTU clustering at 97%

 All clustering analyses will also be performed in the folder "process".
-More details on this script are available here: https://github.com/frederic-mahe/swarm/wiki/Fred's-metabarcoding-pipeline
+More details on this script are available [here](https://github.com/frederic-mahe/swarm/wiki/Fred's-metabarcoding-pipeline).

 ```bash
 cd $path_analyses/process/